MicrosoftDocs/powerbi-docs/powerbi-docs/service-datasets-discover-across-workspaces.md

 ---
 # Create reports based on datasets from different workspaces (Preview)

 Learn how you can create reports in your own workspaces based on datasets in other workspaces.
-To build a report on top of an existing dataset, you can start from Power BI Desktop or from your My Workspace or a new experience workspace in the Power BI service.
+To build a report on top of an existing dataset, you can start from Power BI Desktop or from the Power BI service, in your My Workspace or in a [new workspace experience](service-create-the-new-workspaces.md).

 - In the Power BI service: **Get data** > **Published datasets**.
 - In Power BI Desktop: **Get data** > **Power BI datasets**.